Happiness in the Wind: Kang family

-In-soo's wife is the actual person who managing their family company and is thus Dae-han's direct supervisor.
+In-soo's wife is the actual person managing their family company, and is thus Dae-han's direct supervisor.
 Always proudly confident and capable, she believes in her son, Sang-jun.
 But she suffers from a painful betrayal and becomes bitterly disappointed with him.
 She doesn't think Man-se, or any other young woman, should distract Sang-jun from becoming successor to the company.